Before we begin. A disclaimer.

 There is no epic launch.
 No epic event.
 No going viral.

 I built the website with a no-code tool and launched it on Product Hunt out of the blue.
-If people did indeed subscribe, I would rush and create the list before by the 1st of the next month and deliver them the list, as my website stated.
+If people did indeed subscribe, I would rush and create the list before the 1st of the next month and deliver them the list, as my website stated.

 No pretend work this time.